Why is Document Control Important?

 Records should be retained only if they are of value to your organization in any of the following categories:

-- Legal Value The record provides evidence to support organization’s position in a legal proceeding.
+- Legal Value: the record provides evidence to support the organization’s position in a legal proceeding.

 Figure 1 – Process for Creating or Revising Document

-The emphasis should not be on the ‘system’, but on the implementation and maintenance of the HSEQ MS. HSEQ documentation should be an integral live functioning support for the day to day business processes.
+The emphasis should not be on the ‘system’, but on the implementation and maintenance of the HSEQ Management System.
+HSEQ documentation should be an integral live functioning support for the day to day business processes.

 Any new or modified documents should be reviewed to determine their impact on operations and companies should consider using an implementation date and effective date strategy to ensure adequate time is provided for training and awareness.